rithmschool/numbers_api/README.md

 <pre>
 http://numbersapi.com/random/year?json
 &rArr; {
-    "text": "The year that the century's second and last solar transit of Venus occurs on June 6.", "found": true,
+    "text": "2012 is the year that the century's second and last solar transit of Venus occurs on June 6.", "found": true,
     "number": 2012,
     "type": "year",